atonella/Battle_Drones/README.md

-# Battle Drones
+# Vectrocopters

 A top-down perspective arena shooter for the Vectrex console.
-Take control of a drone and dominate all the other drones!
+Take control of a vectrocopter and dominate all the other vectrocopters!

 ## Game Modes
 1. **Singleplayer**
-   One human vs. three computer-controlled drones.
+   One human vs. three computer-controlled vectrocopters.
 2. **Multiplayer**
-   Two human players vs. two computer-controlled drones.
+   Two human players vs. two computer-controlled vectrocopters.
 3. **Duel**
    Two human players in direct 1-on-1 combat.

-All drones are enemies—there are no teams.
-Only the first drone to reach 10 kills wins.
+All vectrocopters are enemies—there are no teams.
+Only the first vectrocopter to reach 10 kills wins.

 ## Controls
-Battle Drones uses the built-in Vectrex control panel:
+Vectrocopters uses the built-in Vectrex control panel:
 - **Button 1**: Pause / Resume
 - **Button 4**: Fire
 - **Joystick**: Move in 8 directions